enormandeau/meditation-timer/README.md

 ###ABOUT THIS PROGRAM

-Meditation timer (v0.3.1) is a simple program to assist in the practice of mindfulness that works under Linux.
+Meditation timer (v0.3.2) is a simple program to assist in the practice of mindfulness that works under Linux.
 It provides a meditation timer that plays chimes at the start and the end of the meditation session.
-The user can define the duration of the session, the duration of the set up period, the number of bells to be heard at the start and end of the meditation and if there should be periodic bells during the meditation.

 ###FEATURES

  - Set preparation and meditation periods duration
- - Choose how many bells you want before and after meditating
+ - Choose the number of bells before and after the meditation period
- - Decide if you want bells, and how many, at intervals during meditation
+ - Add optional bells at intervals during meditation

 ###DEPENDENCIES

-Meditation timer requires the mplayer program and currently works only under Linux (tested) and possibly MacOSX (not tested).
+Meditation timer requires the mplayer program and currently works only under Linux (tested on Ubuntu 12.04+) and possibly MacOSX (not tested).

 ###INSTALLING